 Automated delivery vans, pods, and sidewalk bots help augment the ways we connect goods with people across the last-mile (or less) of delivery.
-These unmanned ground vehicles deliver food, medicine, and other goods to your doorstep, traversing low-speed public roads or sidewalks.
+These unmanned ground vehicles deliver food, medicine, and other goods and supplies to the doorstep of homes, shops, and businesses, traversing low-speed public roads or sidewalks.
+Delivery bots can pull right up to a reserved curbside delivery zone, ready to be unloaded, providing for a seamless interaction and delivery.
 Whether delivering from local restaurants or major chains, last-mile delivery vehicles are helping to make life easier for everyone involved.

 While most people may think of AVs as land-based solutions, a shift of perspective and tilt of the head will present the immense opportunity for advanced aerial mobility deployments.
 Deploying unmanned aerial vehicles can enrich public services and enable time-sensitive, contactless deliveries, operated autonomously.
 Drone technology can aid in delivering essential goods while also monitoring security needs, critical infrastructure conditions, and more.
 The applications for drones are far reaching with enormous potential.

 Our city planning consulting team has developed several courses to educate you on the various aspects of the autonomous vehicle industry and its progress.
 When you click on a course, you will be taken to a log in screen.
 Please log in as you will then be led to free and for a fee content.

 - Navigating the Path Forward for AV Policy